jbrechtel/dailyReps/README.md

 - Implement Applicative for that type
 - Implement Alternative for that type
 - Implement Foldable for that type
+- Implement Semigroup for that type
+- Implement Monoid for that type

 ### See [ChangeLog.md](ChangeLog.md) for history